accelatrix/accelatrix/README.md

 *****************************************************************************************************************

-Parallel execution of enumerations with a .AsParallel() that parallelizes execution across different threads will be made available in the near future, e.g.:
+Parallel execution of enumerations with a .AsParallel() that parallelises execution across different threads will be made available in the near future, e.g.:

 ```